trussworks/circleci-docker-primary/README.md

 * [ShellCheck](https://www.shellcheck.net/)
 * [Terraform](https://www.terraform.io/)

-For the latest image use `trussworks/circleci-docker-primary:master`.
+For the latest stable image use `trussworks/circleci-docker-primary:master`.

-For an immutable tag, see the [Docker Hub](https://hub.docker.com/r/trussworks/circleci-docker-primary/tags/) page.
+For static tags, we use the git hash.
+You can get a hash from this repo, from the [CircleCI builds page](https://circleci.com/gh/trussworks/circleci-docker-primary/tree/master), or from the [Docker Hub tags](https://hub.docker.com/r/trussworks/circleci-docker-primary/tags/) page.